phpro/grumphp/doc/tasks/mago/guard.md

 ## Behavior

-The task always runs in `--fix --dry-run` mode: it previews what automatic fixes would be applied without modifying any files, and fails if issues are found.
-The task runs on all files in both `git pre-commit` and `run` contexts.
+The task runs `mago guard` and fails when an architectural violation is found.
+It runs on all files in both `git pre-commit` and `run` contexts (guard has no `--staged` mode, and architectural rules are evaluated against the whole project).
+Because every pre-commit run scans the full project, consider whether `mago_guard` is fast enough for your codebase before enabling it as a pre-commit task.

-If the task fails, GrumPHP will offer to re-run with `--fix` applied.
-The fix mode can be configured via `fix-mode`.
+Guard does not offer an auto-fix: architectural violations cannot be fixed automatically, so the task only reports them.

 ## Config